prominence-eosc/docs/containers.md

 **Note:** Authentication is only supported for the Singularity container runtime.
 {: .notice--info}

-Under some conditions a container runtime will be selected automatically.
+Under some conditions a container runtime will be selected automatically by the CLI.
 This will only happen if there is only one runtime which will work for the specified image.
 For other cases, e.g. a Docker Hub image, Singularity is used as the default but optionally udocker can be forced by the user.

 Images which will result in Singularity being selected:
 * Singularity Hub image (begins with "shub://")